IMCR-Hackathon/portal/README.md

 ### Search

-Software is tagged with terms from a [controlled vocabulary](http://vocab.lternet.edu/vocab/registry/index.php) organized around common IM tasks found in the research data life-cycle.
+Software is tagged with terms from a [controlled vocabulary](http://vocab.lternet.edu/vocab/registry/index.php) organized around IM tasks occuring throughout the research data life-cycle.
 Use this vocabulary when searching by keyword.

 ### Results